 Performance Considerations

-Up to 20 sensor data points from the same sensor can be grouped in a single API request.
-However, for a sensor to produce 20 data points, it must be active for about 12 hours under normal operations, implying that measurements could only be uploaded twice a day to maximize the benefit of grouping measurements.
+Up to 20 device data points from the same device can be grouped in a single API request.
+However, for a device to produce 20 data points, it must be active for about 12 hours under normal operations, implying that measurements could only be uploaded twice a day to maximize the benefit of grouping measurements.

 To optimize system load, balance the frequency of data transfers.
 Transferring data too seldom increases system load, while transferring too often is inefficient due to transport overhead.

-For 10,000 vehicles with 4 sensors each, this translates to about 250 MB of data.
+For 10,000 vehicles with 4 device each, this translates to about 250 MB of data.

 Providing the Measurement Attribute